 You also get a handy tree view to help you visualise how all the parts of your project fit together.

-In the example above, the Epic ADK-108 contains two stories.
-One is complete, the other is in progress.
-If you were calculating progress in terms of the number of issues completed, it would be 50% complete.
-However, when you drill down into the stories and epics, you’ll see a very different picture.
+In the example above, the epic TIS-1 contains two stories.
+One is complete; the other is in progress.
+If you were calculating gain in terms of the number of issues completed, it would be 50% complete.
+However, you'll see a very different picture when you drill down into the stories and epics.

-ADK-109 has four story points completed out of 13 and the parent epic ADK-108 has seven story points completed out of 16.
-This works out to be 44% complete, instead of the 50% complete we would have worked out from just the number of issues completed.
+The parent epic TIS-1 has 4 story points completed out of 12.
+This works out to be 33% complete; instead of the 50% complete, we would have worked out from just the number of issues completed.

-Agile Docs breaks this down in a simple way so we can easily see how the estimate at each level rolls up to the level above.
+Hierarchy For Jira breaks this down simply so we can quickly see how the estimate at each level rolls up to the above level.

 Generate a consolidated Jira epic progress report

-To view a consolidated epic progress report using Hierarchy for Jira, uncheck “Expand All Levels”.
-This will give you a condensed view so you can view the estimate progress of multiple epics at a glance.
+To view a consolidated epic progress report using Hierarchy for Jira, click on the “Collapse“ button at the bottom left.
+This will give you a condensed view so you can view the estimated progress of multiple epics at a glance.